DamianS6/different-programs/README.md

 ### List of programs:
 <ul>
   <li> <b> quiz_gen </b> - Generates a number of randomized geography quiz about European capitals.
 Made with the book, changed from USA Capitals quiz to European by me.
+  <li> <b> backup_to_zip </b> - Copies an entire folder (or files with/without given extensions) into a ZIP file in current directory or given one.
+Started with the book, added my own functionalities.
   <li> <b> filename_remove0s </b> - Removes zeros from filenames in given directory.
 Doesn't remove single zeros, zeros that initialize filename or that resemble to be a part of a number (eg. 2400, 56002).
   <li> <b> find_url </b> - Find website URLs in the copied text.
 Requires pyperclip module.
   <li> <b> mad_libs </b> - A popular word game in which without reading the story you have to substitute some words.
 The program reads in a text file and lets the user replace word ADJECTIVE, NOUN, ADVERB or VERB with their own text.